On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Diffusions

-The UEA extends the notion of an exact algorithm beyond simulating a sample path at a finite collections of time points without approximation, to the simulation of skeletons which characterise the entire sample path and can be used to restore the sample path at any finite collection of inference time points.
-Any valid combination of layer and layered Brownian bridge can be inserted in \algUEA\, to reconstruct any existing exact algorithm for diffusions \cite{AAP:BR05,B:BPR06,MCAP:BPR08,MOR:CH12} (which satisfy \textbf{P1--P2}).
-However, unlike existing exact algorithms, the UEA in addition satisfies \textbf{P3}.
-Step * of \algUEA\, can't be conducted in existing exact algorithms as the layer ($R_X$) imparts information across the entire interval.
-In Section \ref{s:lbb} we show that Step * is possible (with some additional computation), by augmenting the skeleton with sub-interval layer information (denoting $R^{[a,b]}_X$ as the layer for the sub-interval $[a,b]$),
+Unlike existing exact algorithms \cite{AAPBR05,BBPR06,MCAPBPR08}, after accepting a sample path skeleton using the UEA, it is possible to simulate the sample path at further finite collections of time points without approximation under the full generality of the conditions outlined in Section~\ref{spreliminaries} (so satisfying Principle~\ref{prinrest}).
+Algorithm~\ref{alguea} Step~6 can't be conducted in existing exact algorithms as the layer imparts information across the entire interval.
+However, in Section~\ref{slbb} we show that Step~6 is possible (with additional computation), by augmenting the skeleton with sub-interval layer information (denoting $R^{[a,b]}_X$ as the layer for the sub-interval $[a,b] \subseteq[0,T]$),

-The augmented skeleton allows the sample path to be decomposed into conditionally independent paths between each of the skeletal points and so the layer $R_X$ no longer imparts information across the entire interval $[0,T]$.
-As such additional inference points required in Step * of \algUEA\, can now be directly simulated,
+The augmented skeleton allows the sample path to be decomposed into conditionally independent paths between each of the skeletal points and so the layer $R$ no longer imparts information across the entire interval $[0,T]$.
+In particular, the sets in (\ref{extendedskeleton}) are equivalent in the sense that $\mathbb{W}^{x,y}_{0,T}|A = \mathbb{W}^{x,y}_{0,T}|B$.
+As such, simulating the sample path at further times after acceptance as in Algorithm~\ref{alguea} Step~6 is direct,

-In the particular case in which $\phi(X_{[0,T]})$ is almost surely bounded there is no need to simulate layer information in \algUEA, the skeleton (\ref{dfn:beas}) can be simulated from the law of a Brownian bridge and given the skeleton we can directly simulate inference points (so we satisfy \textbf{P3} and no skeleton augmentation is required).
-This leads to the \textit{Exact Algorithm 1} (EA1) originally proposed in \cite{B:BPR06}, which we term the \textit{Bounded Exact Algorithm} (BEA).